Nikolas-Charalambidis/spring-native-1286/README.md

 # Spring Native issue [#1286](https://github.com/spring-projects-experimental/spring-native/issues/1286)

 This repository is a Spring Boot project built on top of the `2.6.1` parent version.
-It is a reprocution of Spring Native issue [#1286](https://github.com/spring-projects-experimental/spring-native/issues/1286) describing a native Docker image using Packeto (that uses GraalVM) cannot be built.
+It is a reproduction of Spring Native issue [#1286](https://github.com/spring-projects-experimental/spring-native/issues/1286) describing a native Docker image using Packeto (that uses GraalVM) cannot be built.

 The repository contains a bunch of dependencies that might or might not be relevant (I reproduced with them).
 The most relevant dependencies are:
 - `org.springframework.boot`:`spring-boot-starter-data-r2dbc`